EmergentOrder/onnx-scala/docs/README.md

 out._1.indices.maxBy(out._1)
 ```

-Referring to the [ImageNet 1000 class labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a), we see that the predicted class is "envelope".
+Referring to the [ImageNet 1000 class labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a), we see that the predicted class is "ballpoint pen".

 ### Operator-level (Fine-grained) API